amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 Of course, the farther we retreat from full dependence, the less precise our type specifications and the weaker their correctness guarantees.

-As to abstraction breaches, we may mitigate their deleterious effects on code maintenance by relying on an age-old software design principle: make higher-level concepts more abstract (less specific), but make lower-level concepts more concrete (more specific).
+As to abstraction leakages, we may mitigate their deleterious effects on code maintenance by relying on an age-old software design principle: make broader, higher-level concepts more abstract (less specific), but make narrower, lower-level concepts more concrete (more specific).

 Thus, wielding the power of a dependent type system is an exercise in judgement—that of balancing precision against practicality.
 This is something experienced programmers do, as a matter of course.
+Moreover, our new language is a scientific DSL, with a narrowly focused use.
+Hence, it is entirely possible for the designers of the standard library to amass a canonical collection of dependent types and predicate types, along with the requisite proofs and prescribed usages.
+The reuse afforded by the standard library, coupled with the above-mentioned  design principle of graduated specificity, would alleviate much of the drudgery when implementing everyday scientific applications.

 ## *provide container types*